usingjsonschema/ujs-book-materials/README.md

-# Using JSON Schema Programs and Examples
+# Using JSON Schema: Programs and Examples

 Part of the [Using JSON Schema](http://usingjsonschema.github.io) project.